 A note about the photos

 There are three types of galleries.
 For the alumnus of our Rome Adventure, one might want to peruse the full gallery of all my photos.
-Be warned, over the course of the term I took over 650 photos. :-) So there are small top-pick galleries with a location theme linked at the top of the page.
+Be warned, over the course of the term I took over 650 photos. :-) So if you are in a hurry, I'll be buiding out a top-picks gallery soon.

 Venice, Ravenna and Assisi